lengran/CS2AnnouncementBroadcaster/README.md

     ```
 - OnCommandMsgs

-    The command used to trigger the message.
+    cmd is the command used to trigger the message.
 You can call it by either "!*command*" in chatbox or "css_*command*" in the in-game console.

     ```json
     {
         "msg": "The message to sent.",
         "cmd": "command"
+    }
+    ```

+- TimerMsgs

+    Timer triggered messages.
+You can specify a time interval (float, seconds), and the plugin will broadcast the message to all players according to that.

+    ```json
+    {
+        "msg": "A timer triggered message.",
+        "timer": 60.0
     }
     ```